Stories by Storie

 I don’t know about you, but Groundhog Day always seems to sneak up on me each year.
 It has something to do with arriving so early in February and competing with so many other holidays early in the year.
 I tend to read several stories aloud to build schema about groundhogs and the holiday, but then we focus in on one story, Punxsutawney Phyllis (also called Wake Up, Groundhog).
 Here are some activities and resources you can pair with Punxsutawney Phyllis.

-All About Punxsutawney Phyllis
+All About the Book

 If you don’t already have a copy of this book in your school or classroom library, you can find it on Amazon.
-Remember, it’s the same book, but can be found under two different titles.

 we are a participant in the amazon services llc associates program, an affiliate advertising program designed to provide a means for us to earn fees by linking to amazon.com and affiliated sites.